 Detroit Lions Tickets

-With a talented receiving corps already in place, the Detroit Lions placed emphasis on their real needs this offseason.
-Draft picks were used to fortify the offensive line (G Laken Tomlinson) as well as Detroit’s running game (RB Ameer Abdullah), key players the Lions are banking on to help get them to the next level.
-Of course, the megastars are back in place: “Megatron” Calvin Johnson and Golden Tate will no doubt be favorite targets for Matt Stafford once again.
+Detroit Lions receivers Golden Tate and Marvin Jones will no doubt be favorite targets for Matt Stafford in 2016.
+Plus, running backs Joique Bell and Ameer Abdullah expect to carry the ball more this season to balance the Lions offense.
 Will this be the year the Lions break through for another deep run in the playoffs?
 You can find out firsthand with seats at one of the premier NFL venues!
 Don’t miss out on all the action and excitement at Ford Field—grab your Detroit Lions tickets today!

 Learn more about our 100% Guarantee »

 You’ve found Lions tickets, and we’ve got the best selection, no matter your seating preference.
 Going to the Detroit Lions game with friends and family?
 If you’re buying tickets at Ford Field, your seats will always be located together, unless otherwise noted.
 And don’t worry, like our 100% guarantee says, your Detroit Lions tickets will always be what you ordered or better—or your money back; always be in time for the Lions game; always be authentic; and always be refunded if the game is canceled and not rescheduled.
 It’s easy to buy tickets on the go too using our mobile site, or you can download the Razorgator app to get instant ticket delivery.
 For more information about the Detroit Lions and the NFL, check out our blog to get the scoop on this year’s AFC and NFC matchups, as well as NFL stadiums known for the best tailgate parties.